Historical Roots

 a corollary emphasis on accuracy, claiming that continual repetition of errors would lead to the fixed acquisition of incorrect structures and non-standard pronunciation.

-In the classroom, lessons were often organized b grammatical structur and presented through short dialogs.
-Often, students listened repeatedl to recordings of conversations (for example, in the language lab) and focused on accurately mimicking the pronunciation and grammatical structures in these dialogs.
+In the classroom, lessons were often organized by grammatical structure and presented through short dialogs.
+Often, students listened repeatedly to recordings of conversations (for example, in the language lab) and focused on accurately mimicking the pronunciation and grammatical structures in these dialogs.

 This method of Language Learning is also called the Aural-Oral Method.
 This method is said to result in rapid acquisition of speaking and listening skills.
 The audio-lingual method drills students in the use of grammatical sentence patterns.
 When this method was developed it was thought that the way to acquire the sentence patterns of the second language was through conditioning or helping learners to respond correctly to stimuli through shaping and reinforcement.